How to Create a FreeBSD Web Server (FAMP Stack) - 2026 Guide

 • AWS EC2

-FreeBSD is also supported on Linode and DigitalOcean, but requires some extra steps in order to get an instance up and running.
+FreeBSD is supported on Linode and DigitalOcean, but requires some extra steps in order to get an instance up and running.

 Choose a provider and build an instance.
-If you’re not sure what size to get, start small.
-A $5/mo AWS Lightsail instance (1 GB memory, 1 core CPU, 40 GB SSD) is more than sufficient to host several small WordPress sites.
-Static content caching will reduce load on the server and a CDN will reduce I/O load even further.
+If you’re not sure what size machine to get, start small and upgrade later if you need to.
+A $7/mo AWS Lightsail instance (1 GB RAM, 2 vCPU, 40 GB SSD) is more than sufficient to host several WordPress sites.
+Static content caching and a CDN can help reduce load on the server.

 Step 2.
-Set up the machine
+Set up FreeBSD

 Update the system

-First, update the FreeBSD core.
+Start by updating the FreeBSD core.

 # freebsd-update fetch install